BreakingBillow/Led-simple-m2m/README.md

-Really asy to read and understand.
+Really easy to read and understand.